phw/picard-docs/source/usage/coverart.rst

 Once the release information has been downloaded, selecting an album or track in the right-hand pane will display both the original and new coverart for the selected item.
-You can easily replace the coverart image used for the selected item by dragging the image from the file browser and dropping it on the New Cover Art image.
+You can easily replace the coverart image used for the selected item by dragging the image from the file browser and dropping it on the :guilabel:`New Cover Art` image.

 .. image:: ../images/drop-cover-art.png
    :width: 100 %

-You can also choose a local file as cover art by right clicking on the image and selecting "Choose local file…" from the menu.
+You can also choose a local file as cover art by right clicking on the image and selecting :guilabel:`Choose local file…` from the menu.

-The menu also provides additional options including "Show more details", "Keep original cover art", and options for the way that images dropped onto the selection are processed.
-Selecting "Show more details" will bring up a new window as:
+The menu also provides additional options including :guilabel:`Show more details`, :guilabel:`Keep original cover art`, and options for the way that images dropped onto the selection are processed.
+Selecting :guilabel:`Show more details` will bring up a new window as:

 .. image:: ../images/coverart_info.png
    :width: 100 %